ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 } SignatureAndHashAlgorithm;
 ```

-If a client does not include the above extension then it is assumed to support
+If a client does not include the `signature_algorithms` extension then it is
-RSA, DSA, or ECDSA (depending on the cipher suite) with SHA-1 as the hash
+assumed to support RSA, DSA, or ECDSA (depending on the negotiated cipher suite)
-function.
+with SHA-1 as the hash function.

 Not only were all hash functions of the SHA-2 family introduced, ECDSA was also
 added as a new signature algorithm.
 Note that the extension does not allow to